veres-one/docs.veres.one/docs/network/index.md

 # The Veres One Network

-The Veres One Network is a collection of Nodes that maintain the decentralized ledger and consists of a number of roles:
+The Veres One Network is a collection participants and consists of a number of
+roles:

 * **Entities** (people, organizations, and devices) use the Network to create and update decentralized identifiers and their associated metadata.